Fermionic Response in Finite-Density ABJM Theory with Broken Symmetry: Fermion Response in the Domain Wall Solutions

 Turning the scalar back on leads to the backgrounds studied in this paper and opens up a stable wedge.
 We expect there to be stable modes in this wedge for generic charged fermions.
 Indeed, in figure 11, we see similar lines of poles for charged, massless fermions in our Massive Boson background with elementary Dirac equations; only the neutral case does not acquire a band of stable excitations.
 Thus we conclude the existence of stable fermionic modes is a generic property of the background once the IR AdS region exists and the stable wedge appears.

-The Dirac equations obeyed by our top-down fermions are substantially more complicated than these, involving additionally $\chi_2 \chi_0$ and $\chi_0 \bar\chi_0$ couplings, as well as Pauli terms and a running of the gauge couplings with the scalar.
+The Dirac equations associated to the non-chiral mixing matrix are substantially more complicated than these, involving additionally $\chi_2 \chi_0$ and $\chi_0 \bar\chi_0$ couplings, as well as Pauli terms and a running of the gauge couplings with the scalar.
 Faulkner et al.~\cite{Faulkner:2009am} also discussed how the turning on of a Yukawa coupling caused bands of excitations that crossed to repel each other, leading to a gap in the dynamics.
 In that case, there was only a single charged fermion, and the coupling had a Majorana character coupling the fermion to its own conjugate as in (\ref{PhotoDirac}).
 In general if the particle has a pole at momentum $k$, the antiparticle will have this pole at $-k$.
 However, one can see that the $\Gamma_5$ factor mixes the $\alpha=1$ and $\alpha=2$ components, which introduces an additional flip of the sign of $k$; for this reason the authors of \cite{Faulkner:2009am} preferred the $\Gamma_5$ interaction, which couples two modes with poles at the same momentum and leads to eigenvalue repulsion generating a gap.
 One may ask whether a similar principle of repulsion between bands brought on by a mutual coupling applies in our case.

 In figure~\ref{fig:NM_noCouplings_type1}, we plot the normal mode structure for our fermions in the Massive Boson background, with the off-diagonal couplings in the mixing matrix (\ref{eq:chargeBasisS}) removed but the diagonal terms preserved, and compare it to the full top-down results previously shown in figure~\ref{fig:NMplot}.
 In the left plot, describing the decoupled case, there are three bands: the gapless, yellow band stretching from top to bottom is associated to $\bar\chi_2$, while the red band crossing this coming from the lower edge of the stable wedge to the left is the neutral fermion $\bar\chi_0$.
 Meanwhile there is a third band in orange, associated to the oppositely charged $\chi_2$, crossing the $\bar\chi_2$ band below the upper boundary of the wedge and the $\bar\chi_0$ band close to the origin in $\omega$-$k$ space.
 This orange band is also gapless, displaying a zero-energy mode around $k \,v_{\mathrm{UV}}/\mu=0.09$.
 We note the resemblance between the $\chi_2$ and $\bar\chi_2$ bands shown there, and the free fermion $q=2$ and $q=-2$ cases shown in figure~\ref{fig:ProbeFermi}.